Videocraft10/Vid-USB-Hub/README.md

 4. Red power LED to indicate when power is flowing though (great to make sure it ain't broke)
 5. Secured by 4 easy to remove M2 screws if you want to update the case with a different PCB with the same silhouette

-## Why
+## Why??
-I created this project to expand my knowledge on how hardware works on a fundamental level and how it is created, through sourcing materials, and designing the PCB.
-Additionally I wanted to add my [...]
+I created this project to expand my knowlage on how hardware works on a fundemental level and how it is created, through sourcing materials, and designing the PCB.
+Additionally I wanted to add my own custom spin on the classic USB Hub by adding some cool fetures that I would appreicate and use.

 ## The PCB
 The PCB for this project was created within EasyEDA for easy parts and footprint integration.